deanishe/www.deanishe.net/content/post/alfred-workflow-variables.md

 Utility][args-and-vars].
 The configuration sheet is largely without magic, but in an Args and Vars Utility, you can use variable expansion
-macros: `{query}` expands (as always) to the input (which may be a user-entered query or the output from a previous Action), and you can use `{var:VARIABLE_NAME}` macros for your own custom variables.
-This is described in detail in the above-mentioned help pages.
+macros: `{query}` expands (as always) to the input (which may be a user-entered query or the output from a previous element), and you can use `{var:VARIABLE_NAME}` macros for your own custom variables.
+This is described in detail in the above-mentioned Alfred help pages.

 More interestingly, you can also set variables via the output of your scripts (i.e. dynamically) by emitting appropriate JSON.
 How you set